 Your nonprofit organization survives on the give-to-get philosophy.
 People contribute to your cause because they believe you can make a difference.
 But if they aren’t provided with the proper means, they won’t be able to do much good.
 Creating a corporate culture where employees are given the tools to do their jobs better and more efficiently contributes to the momentum of the cause, which is especially important in the nonprofit sector.

-could add significant, unnecessary strain.
+Some of your employees and volunteers might have plenty of disposable cash, but most don't.
+Small expenses add up – having to rely on personal finances to travel, buy supplies, or entertain potential donors could add significant, unnecessary strain.
 In fact, in can stand of the way employees and volunteers doing their best work.
 There is the potential for corners to be cut simply because they cannot afford to front the money.
 Employees become frustrated that they can’t do their job well, employers are irritated by lackluster performance, and the organization as a whole suffers.

 The financial managers of global nonprofits have a particular need for a streamlined expense reporting system.
 Executives are required to court potential donors, travel to give presentations, and host benefits to do their jobs effectively, but these expenses are susceptible to waste and mismanagement.
 “In the field” volunteers need access to funds to purchase supplies and other incidentals that are necessary, sometimes in remote countries.
 A web based platform offers the organization a central place to monitor, approve, and authorize expenses on a large scale.

 Financial managers are much more than bean counters—they have the ability to save the organization money while offering recommendations on how to spend wisely for sustainability and growth.

 Relying on paper receipts and reimbursements as part of an expense program—especially in large nonprofits- means that time is being taken up by an outdated reporting process.
 Instead of analyzing where money is being spent and identifying where cost saving opportunities exist, they are being consumed by what is essentially data entry.

 A prepaid card solution that integrates with expense reporting software generates reports that take a fraction of the time.
 Not only are volunteers and employees given the funds needed to do their jobs better, but administrators are able to forecast spend and establish a budget with better precision.
-Where the Real Value is

 Most likely, your volunteers and employees not there for the paycheck, but for the reward of supporting the organization.
 Easing anxiety over expenses contributes to retention of loyal, hard-working people.